fengxia41103/myblog/content/thoughts/lost job.md

 there is a decision to be made, and these are the `if-else` you need to make your decisions based on, it has no idea.
-So who knows there is a decision point, and here are the 4-5 options, and condition to pick one over another? &mdassh; someone who possessed this domain knowledge, be it from experience, from business requirement, from management needs, from a genius stroke &mdash; they are all **offline** and **domain specific**. <span class="myhighlight">
+So who knows there is a decision point, and here are the 4-5 options, and condition to pick one over another? &mdash; someone who possessed this domain knowledge, be it from experience, from business requirement, from management needs, from a genius stroke &mdash; they are all **offline** and **domain specific**. <span class="myhighlight">